engraving-challenges/estrella/MuseScore-1-3/bertalan-fodor/README.md

 #### Fixing collisions
 - Now to achieve usable quality I'm fixing the collisions according to Marc's comments
-- Added spacer to second line
+- Added spacer to all lines
 - Changed text sign fonts
 - Moved symbols to reflect original
 - Arrived usable quality in 10 minutes